 It’s a festive time of year for humans, but it can be a tricky time for the animals in our lives.
-Whether it’s décor, plants, or the hustle and bustle at home, there are certain things guardians need to be aware of when celebrating the season.
+Whether it’s décor, plants, or the hustle and bustle at home, there are certain things pet guardians need to be aware of when celebrating the season.

 Christmas decorations

-Tinsel and angel hair are decorations which, if ingested by your pet, can cause intestinal problems.
-Also: don’t forget those lights!
-Cords should be made inaccessible to pets, especially chewing puppies and exploring kittens.
-Finally, if you add chemicals to the water reservoir of your Christmas tree to help it last longer, keep in mind those chemicals are toxic to animals — so it’s best to keep the reservoir covered.
+Finally, if you add chemicals to the water reservoir of your Christmas tree to help it last longer, keep in mind that those chemicals are toxic to animals, so it’s best to keep the reservoir covered.

-Human food and treats
+Human food, intoxicants and treats

-Avoid giving bones to your dogs or cats, particularly turkey bones.
+Poultry bones: Avoid giving bones to your dogs or cats, particularly turkey bones.
 Poultry bones can easily splinter and cause serious injury, while bone fragments could cause intestinal blockages or lacerations.
 Keeping your garbage out of your pet’s reach is also key.

 Poisonous plants